 (b) does not authorise a local government to carry out works in a public thoroughfare or other public place that is not local government property unless the person having the management or control of the place, or a representative of that person, is present while the work is being carried out.

-[Regulation 20 amended in Gazette 1 Feb 2013 p.
+[Regulation 20 amended: Gazette 1 Feb 2013 p.
 435.]

 21. Wind erosion and sand drifts — Sch.
 9.1 cl.
 12